-Follow my blog so you won’t miss it!
+Follow my blog through email so you won’t miss anything!

 Probably the best way to start is to explain why I started homeschooling in the first place.
 I started out as a public school teacher at a junior high (7th-9th grade).
 It didn’t take me long to understand some of the inner workings of that system–things most parents never even think about or consider.
 I was amazed at the discipline problems and how little time I was actually able to teach the kids.
 Even as a strong Christian I felt strapped in how I could express my beliefs, and usually didn’t do it at all.
 There was so much wasted time.
 There was so much crime (we even had a full-time city police officer on campus at all times.)
 I would look up at a few dedicated, sweet kids in my room and think, “It’s so sad that you are in this situation; I never want my kids to be in a place like this if there is an alternative.”

 But I didn’t know of any alternative, except for private school.
 I had still never heard of homeschooling.
 Then I had a child transfer into my class midway through the year who had been homeschooled.
 I was very skeptical about it.
 And the teacher next door to me told me her daughter was homeschooled because she had severe learning disabilities and was pursuing a singing career.
 I thought, “How can you be homeschooling her when you are teaching here all day?”
 I later learned that her husband actually did shift work, so he was home with the girl during the day; she was old enough to do a lot independently, and there is so much flexibility to when you can learn (evenings and weekends).
 My paradigm was beginning to shift.